SemerNahdi/pettify/README.md

    * Due to the previous teams using Flow for type setting and possible debugging, the most popular VSCode extension (Visual Studio IntelliCode, id:visualstudioexptteam.vscodeintellicode) would frequently complain about TypeScript intertwinned with JavaScript.
 Flow is not a necessary technology and has been slowly removed from the project but not all traces of Flow have been removed, to prevent IntelliCode from constantly complaining about Flow type setting there is a Setting in VSCode that can be disabled to make it easier to navigate and develop called(JavaScript Validate Enable), uncheck this setting to remove the warnings from IntelliCode

 ### Setting up Firebase data

-   - Start a Firebase project at your [Firebase Console](https://console.firebase.google.com) and copy the credentails from Project Settings from your Firebase project to src/components/Firebase.js so that the app can communicate with Firebase
+   * Start a Firebase project at your [Firebase Console](https://console.firebase.google.com) and copy the credentails from Project Settings from your Firebase project to src/components/Firebase.js so that the app can communicate with Firebase

-   - Make sure the Firebase project make has Authentication through Email/Password as the Sign-in method.
+   * Make sure the Firebase project make has Authentication through Email/Password as the Sign-in method.

-   -This is optional for Firestore but to prevent Firebase sending warning that Firestore rules are not strong enough you can set the rules to be as follows with an updated date
+   * This is optional for Firestore but to prevent Firebase sending warning that Firestore rules are not strong enough you can set the rules to be as follows with an updated date

       ```
       rules_version = '2';
       service cloud.firestore {